-Scottish singer Emeli Sande has apologised to fans after being forced to pull out of a major live gig in London today.
+Scottish singer Emeli Sande forced to pull out of gig after losing her voice

 The chart-topping singer-songwriter was on the line-up at BBC Radio 2’s Live In Hyde Park concert alongside the likes of Westlife, Status Quo, Simply Red and Pet Shop Boys, but due to losing her voice, she was unable to perform.